 -Students learn about the life cycle of butterflies through watching caterpillars grow into butterflies

--Learns about famous Americans, historical inventors, Native Americans, and Pilgrims
+-Learns about famous Americans, Native Americans, and Pilgrims

 Rice Babies – students make ‘babies’ that match their birth weights using sport socks stuffed with rice.
 This project coincides with weighing and measuring unit studies.

 Owl Pellets – students dissect owl pellets and try to determine what animals the owls swallowed.
 This project coincides with the unit study on nocturnal animals.